YEARS OF TRADITION AND EXCELLENCE

-- The Extracurricular Activities — clubs, organizations and sports — promote a sense of teamwork, school spirit and friendship among EARJ community members.
-EARJ has Destination Imagination®, Ecology Club, French Club, Spanish Club, Knowledge Bowl, Model UN, National Honors Society, Mu Alpha Theta, Knowledge Bowl, JAM Club, Panther Channel, SAT preparation, Service-Oriented Students Club, Student Leadership Programs – Peer Counseling, Student Government (STUCO).
-Fine Arts Week, Talent Shows, Drama Productions, Kids for Saving Earth Club, Paws News.
+- The Extracurricular Activities - clubs, organizations and sports - promote a sense of teamwork, school spirit, friendship among the EARJ community and a raises awareness to the needs of the community we live in.
+EARJ has NHS - National Honor Society, Science Honor Society, Spanish Honor Society, French Honor Society, Destination Imagination, Model United Nations, Mu Alpha Theta, Journalism, Advertising and Marketing, Book Club, Rocinha After School Activities, Musically United Students and Teachers, World Scholar's Cup, Ecology Club/GIN, Art Club, Knowledge Bowl, Investment Club, Panther Channel, Robotics Club, Key Club, Yearbook Club, SAT Preparation, Service Oriented Students, Student Leadership Programs - Peer Counseling, Student Council (STUCO), Fine Arts Week, Talent Shows, Drama Productions, Kids for Saving Earth Club, Paws News, to name a few.

-Gavea - an unique 12-acre campus nestled in the Tijuca Forest with stunning mountain and ocean views has seven “towers” with 80 classrooms; eight science labs; six computer labs; two - one Library; a Learning Commons - a flexible, optimal environment for collaboration, design, sharing of information, development of projects and creation of knowledge; three gymnasiums; the MuseOn -- an innovative space dedicated to exploring arts and communication; a MakerSpace - a student-centered area where individual inventors and creative teams other for collaborative exploration for a common goal.
-Students projects are related to but not limited to, robotics, media production and prototyping of ideas; a multi-purpose soccer, softball and track field; a 350-seat auditorium; a band room; instrumental rehearsal and electronic music studios; three art classrooms; a gallery for Middle and Upper School art and a photography lab.
+Gávea - an unique 12 acre campus nestled in the Tijuca Forest with stunning mountain and ocean views has eight "towers" that house Administration and the School's three Divisions.
+The towers together contain 93 classrooms, nine science laboratories, one library, a Learning Commons - a flexible, optimal environment for collaboration, design, sharing of information, development of projects and creation of knowledge; a MuseOn - an innovative space dedicated to exploring arts and communication; a MakerSpace - a student-centered area where individual inventors and creative teams gather for for collaborative exploration for a common goal.
+Students projects are related, but not limited to, robotics, media production and prototyping of ideas; a cafeteria, an infirmary, a snack bar, a student store and a 350-seat Auditorium, which is being renovated at the moment; a Band Room; instrumental rehearsal and electronic music studios; three Art Classrooms, a gallery for Middle and High School art and a Photography Lab.
+Athletic facilities include 3 lower school playgrounds, indoor and outdoor courts for basketball and volleyball, and a multi-purpose soccer, softball and track field.